sph-mn/sph-utils/other/documentation/lines-filter-considerations.md

 * far lower code size and complexity (one 500L c file, vs 50000L in 211 files for rg)
 * far reduced feature set (no utf-16, no reporting contextual lines, no line numbers, et cetera)
 * interleaved state transition matrix
+* evaluate memchr
+* use simple thread pool with wait and notify

 ## reading
 * [the design of ripgrep](https://blog.burntsushi.net/ripgrep/), [code and search algorithms of ripgrep](https://github.com/BurntSushi/aho-corasick/tree/master)